Dan-R-Sco/flower_classifier/README.md

 Again, the densenet121 shows a better performance.

-It is interesting to note that during testing the testing accuracy for each model usually are 2-3% higher higher compare to validation accuracy.
-It can be explan as we validation dataset we extracted 20% pictures from the training dataset which was randomly rotated, croped and resized.
+It is interesting to note that during testing the testing accuracy for each model usually are 2-3% higher compare to validation accuracy.
+It can be explan as the validation dataset is 20% of pictures from the training dataset which was randomly rotated, croped and resized.
+However, for testing the only one transformation was performed which is Center Crop.

+## How to improve results

+Even thoght, densenet121 model shows a good performance we can still try to adjust hyperparameters such as learning rate or introduce momentum to the model.
+One can try to use different normalization parameters such as mean and stdandard devioation.
+Moreoverm, the classifier architecture can be changed.

 **Thank you Udacity and Facebook for such opportunity!**